MoAlyousef/FLMH/README.md

 ```

 ## Usage
 You can just include the header file directly to your project.
+There's also a CMakeLists.txt file for CMake projects.